THE UPACK PROGRAM PACKAGE

 This program performs a molecular dynamics simulation for one structure.
 The coordinates of that structure are given in file in.xvi which should be in mdi format (the coordinates may be followed by the three velocities).
 After the simulation the output file out.xvo can be used as input file for a continuation run.

-Execute script: runmd u/a s/d subst coord [ffname]
+Execute script: runmd s/a/... subst coord ffname

 Input files:

-in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tpu for united-atom force fields ,or to upack/data/subst/subst.tpa for all-atom force fields.
+in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tp#.

 in.spg (unit 11), space group, linked to upack/tops/all.spg

-in.md (unit 13), code-directed input, linked to subst.mdu or subst.mda, respectively.
+in.md (unit 13), code-directed input, linked to subst.md

 in.xvi (unit 21), coordinates, linked to coord